mitmath/1806/summaries.md

 to generalize our notion of a "dot product" to complex vectors.
 The "transpose" is actually not the right notion here.
 Instead, we define:

 * xᴴ and Aᴴ are the **conjugate-transpose** of a vector or matrix (that is, you transpose and then take the complex conjugate of every element).
-This is also called the [adjoint](https://en.wikipedia.org/wiki/Conjugate_transpose) operation.  *For a real matrix, the adjoint is the same as the transpose.*
+This is also called the ("Hermitian") [adjoint](https://en.wikipedia.org/wiki/Conjugate_transpose) operation.  *For a real matrix, the adjoint is the same as the transpose.*

 For complex vectors, the dot product x⋅y is xᴴy, *not* xᵀy.
 And the length of a vector ‖x‖² = x⋅x = xᴴx.
 Defined this way, it has the key property: